Gallbladder ghost triad is a term used on ultrasound studies when there is a combination of three gallbladder features on biliary atresia:

 The frequency of individual infective agents as causes of liver abscesses are intimately linked to the demographics of the affec...

-Hepatic adenomas, also referred as hepatocellular adenomas, are benign liver tumors generally hormone induced.
+Hepatic adenomas, also referred to as hepatocellular adenomas, are benign, generally hormone-induced, liver tumors.
 The tumors are usually solitary, have a predilection for hemorrhage, and must be differentiated from other focal liver lesions.